Osezno-byte/AI-Ready-Homelab/docs/architecture/diagrams/README.md

 # Architecture Diagrams

-This page renders all architecture diagrams for the AI-Ready Homelab Framework.
+This page contains all architecture diagrams for the AI-Ready Homelab Framework.
+Each diagram is rendered directly on GitHub using Mermaid, and reflects the framework's core design patterns.

 ## Hybrid AI Architecture